jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 * `Converter` --- a [class](https://www.rubydoc.info/github/jekyll/jekyll/Jekyll/Converter) that can handle
 [conversion]({% link _docs/plugins/converters.md %}) from one output format to another.
 * `safe` and `priority` --- as per [documentation]({% link _docs/plugins/your-first-plugin.md %}#flags):

-> Safe --- A boolean flag that informs Jekyll whether this plugin may be safely executed in an environment where arbitrary code execution is not allowed.
+  > `safe` --- A boolean flag that informs Jekyll whether this plugin may be safely executed in an environment where arbitrary code execution is not allowed.

-> Priority --- This flag determines what order the plugin is loaded in.
+  > `priority` --- This flag determines what order the plugin is loaded in.
 * `matches` --- a file extension to match.
-You target Markdown files, so it should match a filename `*.md`.
-Optionally, you could add `.markdown` etc.
+You target Markdown files, so it should match the extension `.md`.
+Optionally, you could add `.markdown` and other Markdown file extensions.
 * `output_ext` --- a method that returns an output extension --- `.json` in our case.
 * `convert` --- a function that takes post content **transpiled into HTML** as an argument.
 Please note that it doesn't parse the file through a template.

 ### Remove Whitespace

 Using [hooks]({% link _docs/plugins/hooks.md %}), you can remove all whitespace.
 Before a post is rendered, you can add some custom logic in:

 ```ruby
 def Jekyll.serialize(item)